swayos/swayos.github.io/README.md

 ubuntu-font
 ```

-Check out the swayos github repo and copy the default config files to ~/.config
+Then clone the swayos github repo and copy the default config files to ~/.config

 ```
 git clone https://github.com/swayos/swayos.github.io
 cp -R swayos.github.io/home/.config ~/
 ```

+Now you can start sway by typing ```sway``` and open a terminal by pressing WIN+ENTER

-*note : on non-systemd distributions ( void linux ) you will need seatd and to set XDG_RUNTIME_DIR also for running sway*
+*note : on non-systemd distributions ( e.g. void linux ) you will need seatd and to set XDG_RUNTIME_DIR also for running sway*
+*note : if WIN+ENTER is not working set a different modifier key for sway in ~/.config/sway/config*

 <details>
   <summary>See how to do it on Void Linux</summary>